-- 10.1 A designated institution must report in the form, manner and period determined by the Prudential Authority on compliance with requirements relating to this Standard. - A designated institution must on request by the Prudential Authority report to the Prudential Authority, the extent to which the covered contracts it has entered into comply with the stay requirements outlined in this Standard. - The reporting referred to under paragraphs 10.1 and 10.2 above must at a minimum, contain a detailed categorisation of covered contracts including for the relevant entities within its group of companies, under the following broad categories: - (a) compliant covered contracts; - (b) non-compliant covered contracts; and - (c) pre-existing covered contracts. - 10.4 The SARB may request further details on specific contracts during the bilateral resolution planning work programme with designated institutions, on an ad hoc basis. - To confirm that the contractual recognition provisions implemented by the designated institution are consistent with the SARB's resolution objectives, a designated institution must, on request by the SARB, and at its own cost, obtain a legal opinion on the legal enforceability or effectiveness of the contractual recognition provisions on termination rights from a suitably qualified independent third party agreed to by the SARB.
+- 10.1 A designated institution must report in the form, manner and period determined by the Prudential Authority on compliance with requirements relating to this Standard. - 10.2 The reporting referred to under paragraph 10.1 above must at a minimum, contain a detailed categorisation of covered contracts including for the relevant entities within its group of companies, under the following broad categories:

+- (a) compliant covered contracts; and - (b) non-compliant covered contracts. - 10.3 The Reserve Bank may, on an ad hoc basis, request a designated institution to provide further details on specific contracts. - To confirm that the contractual recognition provisions implemented by the designated institution are consistent with the Reserve Bank's resolution objectives, a designated institution must, on request by the Reserve Bank, and at its own cost, obtain an independent legal opinion on the legal enforceability and/or effectiveness of the contractual recognition provisions on the relevant early-termination rights from a suitably qualified independent third party agreed to by the Reserve Bank.